therealtombi/RumbleRaidHelper/README.md

 # Rumble Raid Helper 🚀

 A Chrome Extension to assist with Rumble streaming raids.

+Adds a button to any of your Live Streams, Rumble Studio Canvas page or, the Rumble Studio Direct RTMP Page!

 ## Features
 - ALT + Right Click to raid